 Wheat, Oat and Barley Testing in New York

-Below are the results of our small grains regional trials and the cumulative summaries over years.
-Because the rankings of the varieties and lines often change from year to year, only the multiple year summaries should be considered to be useful indicators of varietal performance in this region.
-Reproduction of any table in this report must include the entire table unless we approve the editing.
-The information herein is provided with the understanding that no discrimination is intended and no endorsement by Cornell University or its employees is implied.
+Below are the results of the small grains regional trials and the cumulative summaries over several years.
+As rankings of the varieties and lines often change from year to year, only the multiple year summaries should be considered as indicators of varietal performance in this region.
+Reproduction of any table in this report must include the entire table unless approved by the Project.
+The information herein is provided with the understanding that no discrimination is intended, and no endorsement by Cornell University or its employees is implied.

 Yield Trial Summary Reports

-The Soft Red Winter Wheat and the Spring Oat regional trials are generally grown in four locations while the Spring Barley regional's are grown in three locations.
-The wheat and oat trials near Ithaca consist of 2 replicates while those out in the state consisted of 3 replicates.
-All spring barley trials have 3 replicates.
-All trial plots are 6 row plots 4 meters long with 18 cm between rows.
-Prior to harvest, the plots are trimmed to 3 meters and harvested with a plot combine.
-Disease and lodging notes were recorded on a 0 to 9 scale with 0 being the best and 9 the poorest.
+The Soft Red Winter Wheat and the Spring Oat regional trials are generally grown in four locations, while the Spring Barley regional trials are grown in three or four locations.
+The wheat and oat trials near Ithaca consist of two replicates, while those in other parts of the state consist of three replicates.
+All spring barley trials have three replicates.
+All trial plots are six rows, 4 m long with 18 cm between rows.
+Prior to harvest, the plots are trimmed to 3 m and harvested with a plot combine.
+Disease and lodging notes are recorded on a 0 to 9 scale, with 0 being the best and 9 the poorest.
 All trials are planted in a randomized complete block design and analyzed by standard ANOVA.
-If there are indications of within replicate field variation a second ANOVA using a nearest-neighbor adjustment is computed based on the nearest 8-plot mean.
-If the coefficient of variation is reduced and the variance due to genotypes the same or increased, those adjusted means are used for the summary.
+If there are indications of within-replicate field variation, a second ANOVA using a spatial adjustment is computed and the adjusted means are used for the summary.
 All trials are fertilized according to soil test recommendations for small grains.
-Winter grains generally receive a top dress of 38 kg/h (34 lbs/a) of actual N in the spring.
+Winter grains generally receive a top dress of 40 lbs/a of actual N in the spring.

-Our testing program depends on being able to test new varieties in the areas where they will be grown under actual farming conditions.
-We gratefully acknowledge the farmers who have provided us with a test site for our regional trials.
-Without their support we would not be able to provide accurate, unbiased test results.
-Extension specialists Nate Harendeen and Mike Stanyard have been instrumental in arranging test sites, field days, and information distribution.
+The testing program depends on the ability to test new varieties in the areas where they will be grown under actual farming conditions.
+We gratefully acknowledge the farmers who have provided us with test sites for our regional trials.
+Without their support, we would not be able to provide accurate, unbiased test results.
+Extension specialists Mike Stanyard, Bill Verbeten, Kevin Ganoe, and Justin O’Dea have been instrumental in arranging test sites, field days, and information distribution.
 Also, we thank Drs.
-Gary C. Bergstrom, William J. Cox, and Margaret Smith, extension faculty in the Departments of Plant Pathology, Crop and Soil Sciences, and Plant Breeding & Genetics for their excellent cooperation and support.
+Gary C. Bergstrom, William J. Cox, and Margaret Smith, extension faculty in the Departments of Plant Pathology, Crop and Soil Sciences, and Plant Breeding and Genetics, for their excellent cooperation and support.